Splunk Cloud Platform

 3 Create an AWS Glue table If you do not already have an AWS Glue table that contains column definitions of the data you want to search in your Amazon S3 bucket, there are a variety of methods you can use to create one.

 You can skip this step if the datasets you are planning to search in your Amazon S3 buckets are composed entirely of AWS CloudTrail data.
-Splunk software can create AWS Glue tables for CloudTrail datasets.
+Splunk software can create and manage AWS Glue tables for CloudTrail datasets.

 • Amazon S3